 Virtually all companies want to hire the very best talent available.
 Most have some version of this statement proudly displayed on their careers page.
 But we all know that there are constraints in terms of the price you can afford to pay for that talent.
 That’s the crux of achieving your company’s talent strategy, maximizing the talent you bring into the organization but doing so at a price that doesn’t break the bank.

-Given the fact that all companies want the very best talent that is available for the money they are willing to pay, why do companies reject candidates as being OVERQUALIFIED?
+Given the fact that all companies want the very best talent that is available for the money they are willing to pay, why do companies reject candidates for being OVERQUALIFIED?

 - The hiring manager has a “smartest person in the room” mentality and leadership style, is intimidated by the candidate’s background and experience, and is too immature to recognize and make the most of a team member that has capabilities to make them look like a rock star.

-- You don’t want a talent deal; or you don’t think hiring a candidate with more skills and capabilities than the job requires is a deal at all.
+- You don’t want a talent deal, or you don’t think that hiring a candidate with more skills and capabilities than the job requires is a deal at all.
 If it appears too good to be true, it probably is.
 This is your own recruitment insecurity.

 So I’m calling BS.

 If your company has a talent strategy where you are trying to get the best ROI for your talent dollar (quite frankly, why wouldn’t you) then you would hire the OVERQUALIFIED candidate because they are offering more skills and capabilities than the job requires at the same talent cost.
 That’s a higher ROI.